 - Place on the racks of the pressure cooker.

 - Place and secure the lid on the cooker.

 - You want the pressure cooker to get fully pressurized.

-- Once that happens and the cooker begins to let off a steady stream of steam, start timing for 10 minutes.
+- Once pressurized, the cooker begins to let off a steady stream of steam, start timing for 10 minutes.

 - This is a very important step, do not skip.

-- Once the 10 minutes has passed add the 10 pound weight and maintain the cooker just under 10 psi for 110 minutes.
+- Once the 10 minutes has passed add the 10 pound weight, maintain the cooker just under 10 psi for 110 minutes.

-- After 110 minutes remove the canner off the heat and allow to cool for 1 hour before removing the lid of the pressure cooker.
+- After 110 minutes remove the canner off the heat, allow to cool for 1 hour before removing the lid of the pressure cooker.